bootstrapworld/codemirror-blocks/README.md

 # codemirror-blocks
 A library for making functional languages editable using visual blocks inside of codemirror

+## Usage

+1. Install this library with npm:

+    npm install --save codemirror-blocks

+2. Install the peer dependencies:

+    npm install --save babel-polyfill codemirror

+3. Make sure `babel-polyfill` is required at the top of your entry point:

+    require('babel-polyfill')

+4. Hook it up:

+    import CodeMirror from 'CodeMirror'
+    import CodeMirrorBlocks from 'codemirror-blocks'
+    import MyParser from './MyParser.js' //See example/parser.js for an example

+    let cm = CodeMirror.fromTextArea(document.getElementById('mytextarea'))
+    let blocks = new CodeMirrorBlocks(cm, new MyParser()) blocks.setBlockMode(true)

 ## Development

 To get your dev environment up and running, follow these steps